4x5 Calumet CC-400

 Design

-The 4x5 Calumet has more distinct styling than other monorails.
-It has shiny chrome parts and some sculptural form.
+The 4x5 Calumet has more attention to style than most monorails.
+The finish is not mainly plain black as is the norm.
+There are shiny chrome parts and some sculptural form.
 This is a selling point in the company’s Spring 1970 catalog:

 ‘The Calumet looks modern; important when appearance counts with a customer’.